'The road is literally a sheet of ice': Drivers stranded as freezing rain closes B.C. Lower Mainland highways

 Highway closures

 - The Coquihalla (Highway 5) remains closed in both directions from Hope to Merritt.
-Drive BC says the estimated time of opening southbound from Merritt is 6 a.m. on Friday.
+Drive BC says the estimated time of opening noon on Friday.
 Some cars are being let through northbound, but large trucks are being told to pull off on the side.

-- Highway 3 is closed in both directions between Hope and Manning Park Lodge because of an Avalanche Hazard.
-An update won't be given until 6 a.m. on Friday, and there is no estimated time of reopening.
+- Highway 3 is closed from the Highway 93 junction to Fernie.

 - Highway 1 is closed from Yale to the Highway 12 junction at Lytton because of a high avalanche hazard.
-There is no estimated time of it reopening.
-A further update is expected at 6 a.m. on Friday.
+There is no estimated time of reopening.
+A further update is expected at 8 a.m.
+PT on Friday.

 - Highway 1 is also closed through Glacier National Park due to avalanche concerns.